chipnetics/Spitbol-Syntax-Highlighting/README.md

-# Spitbol-Syntax-Highlighting
+# Spitbol and SNOBOL4 TextMate Grammar Highlighting

-TextMate highlight grammar for the Spitbol and SNOBOL4 programming language
+A .tmLanguage extension for the Spitbol and SNOBOL4 programming languages- for usage in Sublime, VsCode, etc!

+Note this contains all the functions and keywords that are found in Spitbol.
+As Spitbol is essentially a superset of SNOBOL4; I feel it is adequate to classify this grammar as compatible with both programming languages.

+There are definitely soom rooms for improvement, but far as I know this is the only tmLanguage extension for the language.